 The history of the bûche de Noël is a history class in and of itself.
 The tradition dates back to medieval times, one of many pagan rites competing with Christmas traditions.
 A log of wood—often from a fruit tree to ensure a successful harvest in the year to come—would be brought home and placed in the hearth, which at the time functioned as the epicenter of every family’s activity.
 Depending on the region and its various beliefs, salt, wine, or holy water—among other ingredients—were sprinkled atop the log before lighting it on fire.
 Sprinkling wine, for example, was yet another way to guarantee the following year’s grape harvest would be bountiful.

-Once lit on Christmas Eve, the log had to burn for at least three days for good luck—ideally until the New Year.
-That was just the start: ash from the log provided protection against lightning strikes, and coals were used throughout the year in various medicinal potions.
+Once lit on Christmas Eve, the log is supposed to burn for at least three days for good luck—ideally until the New Year.
+It would have to be a massive, damp log to achieve this, but no matter, that was just the start: ash from the log was thought to also provide protection against lightning strikes, and the coals were used throughout the year in various medicinal potions.
 That’s all interesting, but at what point does the cake come into the picture?

 Little by little, traditional hearths disappeared in homes, replaced by wood-burning stoves.
-With no center stage left for the Christmas log ritual, smaller logs were placed as a decorative reminder on tabletops, and it was only a matter of time before someone realized that it would be a lot nicer to eat the log rather than simply watching it.
+With no center stage left for the Christmas log ritual, smaller logs were placed as a decorative reminder on tabletops, and it was only a matter of time before some intrepid and imaginative soul realized that it would be a lot nicer to eat the log rather than simply watching it.
 The bûche de Noël as a dessert was born.

-What makes the bûche such an astounding, year-after-year success in French homes is that pretty much anyone can make one.
-It takes few ingredients to create a simple bûche, and the baking skills required aren’t nearly those of a gateaux Opera or Saint-Honoré cake.
+What makes the bûche such an astounding year-after-year success in French homes is that pretty much anyone can make one.
+It takes only a few ingredients to create a simple bûche, and the baking skills required aren’t nearly those of a gateaux Opera or Saint-Honoré cake.
 The bûche de Noël is the perfect opportunity for what Americans like to call “quality family time.”

 The step-by-step is simple: start by making a jelly roll cake and buttercream (the cooked version with egg yolks).
 Roll it all up, just like a jelly roll cake, and frost with silky ganache.
 A fork is all you need to create a yule log effect, but a little slicing and reassembling here and there makes for a more realistic look.
 Diminutive decorations such as handmade marzipan red-and-white mushrooms go a long way to create that Christmas twinkle that appeals to children and adults alike.
 A yule log is a true family dessert, meant to be shared and enjoyed with leftovers for days after Christmas lunch.